 #1 Cute girls, big lasers

-If you are used to magical girl shows being about cuddly characters defeating monsters with spells, some light combat, and the powers of love & friendship, then the Nanoha series is an interesting alternative.
+If you are used to mahou shoujo being about cuddly characters defeating villains with cutesy spells and the power of love, then the Nanoha franchise is an interesting alternative.
 Magic in this world exists for the simple purpose of blasting shit into oblivion.
 A very useful power to have indeed, as a lot of shit needs blasting around these parts.

-It’s a show that has an ensemble cute girls (and some male mages as well!) that go into combat with magic-infused swords, polearms, bows, and sometimes even bare fists.
-It’s the mahou shoujo alternative to Dragon Ball Z, as people fly around in the sky, smash opponents through scenery and buildings, and blast each other with laser beams that wipe out cities in the process.
-It’s destructive and highly cathartic to watch, which also helps set the series apart from its various competitors in the magical girl genre.
+It’s a show that has an ensemble cute girls (and some guys as well!) that go into combat with magic-infused swords, polearms, bows, and sometimes even bare fists.
+It’s the mahou shoujo alternative to Dragon Ball Z. People fly around in the sky, smash opponents through scenery and buildings, while blasting each other with laser beams that wipe out entire cities in the process.
+It’s destructive and highly cathartic to watch.
+Something which also helps set the series apart from its various competitors in the magical girl genre.

 #2 The timeframe

-Despite launching a franchise I rank among my favorites, I don’t actually think Magical Girl Lyrical Nanoha the TV show is that good.
-It’s something I enjoyed watching and, by the end, I at least liked the characters enough to want to see more, but what then makes them interesting is that you get to watch these characters grow for years to come.
+Despite launching a franchise I rank among my favorites, I don’t actually think Magical Girl Lyrical Nanoha the TV show is exceptionally good.
+It’s something I enjoyed watching and, by the end, I at least liked the characters enough to want to see more.
+What then makes them interesting is that you get to watch these characters grow for years to come.

 The series spans an unusually large frame of time for an anime series.
 Our original adventure introduces us to Nanoha, a girl from Earth who becomes embroiled in an intergalactic conflict after discovering that she has magical talents.
-She joins a military organization known as the Time-Space Administration Bureau and—across the sequels that follow, we get to see her pursue a career, move to a different world entirely, and become a mother.
+She joins a military organization known as the Time-Space Administration Bureau and—across the sequels that follow—we get to see her pursue a career, move to a different world entirely, and become a mother.
+Among many other achievements.

-The cast of young mages we were first introduced to in 2004 have all grown up, with Nanoha herself starting her adventure at the age of 9, but who is now in her mid-twenties as of the most recent stories.
-The very point of ViVid is that these heroes of previous seasons are now all working to support their kids and students, who live in the world the original cast helped create and protect.
-Individually the stories are not super impressive, but added together they form an amazing saga.
+The cast of young mages we were first introduced to in 2004 have all grown up.
+Nanoha herself startes her adventure at the age of 9, but is now in her mid-twenties as of the most recent stories.
+The very point of ViVid is that these heroes of previous seasons are now all supporting their kids and students, who live in the world that the original cast helped create and protect.
+Individually the stories are not super impressive.
+Added together, they form an amazing saga.

 #3 Different seasons bring different flavors